 Blockbuster.

 We are negotiating a new price structure and contract for facilities management services.
 This is a renegotiation of an IPT contract.
-(Lawyer: M. Maynard; Clients: L. Ward, N. Shah; Outside Counsel: J. Boeckman, H. Dunn of Vinson & Elkins)
+(Lawyer: D. Roland; Clients: L. Ward, N. Shah; Outside Counsel: H. Dunn of Vinson & Elkins)

 Eli Lilly.

-We are currently preparing the second draft of the definitive agreements.
 EESO has been selected as Eli Lilly’s commodity and energy management service provider for its Indiana facilities.
 Negotiations of definitive documents are ongoing reflecting a structure which gives Eli Lilly significant tax advantages and EESO opportunity to monetize projected savings.
 (Lawyer: D. Culver, J. Keller; Client: M. Mann)

 IBM.